meisamdawoodi/GreenGPT/README.md

   This is the hidden content that will be displayed when the section is expanded.

-## Additional features - help needed!
-If you'd like to help, check out the [issues](https://github.com/n3d1117/chatgpt-telegram-bot/issues) section and contribute!
-If you want to help with translations, check out the [Translations Manual](https://github.com/n3d1117/chatgpt-telegram-bot/discussions/219)

 PRs are always welcome!

 ## Prerequisites